bwrrp/slimdom.js/README.md

 The slimdom library and tests are developed in [TypeScript](https://www.typescriptlang.org/), using [prettier](https://github.com/prettier/prettier) to automate formatting.

 This repository includes a full suite of tests based on [jest](https://facebook.github.io/jest/).
 Run `npm test` to run the tests, or `npm run test:debug` to debug the tests and code by disabling coverage and enabling the node inspector (see [chrome://inspect](chrome://inspect) in Chrome).

+A runner for the W3C [XML Conformance Test Suites](https://www.w3.org/XML/Test/) is included in the `test/dom-parsing/xmlConformance.tests.ts` file.
+These tests are used to check that the parser conforms to the specificiations.
+To run these tests, first execute `npm run download-xmlconf` to download the necessary files to the `temp/xmlconf` directory.
+The tests will then be included automatically when running `npm test`.
+Tests for documents that are supposed to be rejected use Jest's snapshots feature to guard against unintentional changes to the errors produced.
+You may need to update these snapshots when the format of errors changes by running `npm test -- -u`.

 An experimental runner for the W3C [web platform tests](http://web-platform-tests.org/) is <s>included in the `test/web-platform-tests` directory</s> temporarily unavailable due to the migration to jest.
 To use it (when re-enabled), clone the [web platform tests repository](https://github.com/w3c/web-platform-tests) somewhere and set the `WEB_PLATFORM_TESTS_PATH` environment variable to the corresponding path.
 Then run `npm test` as normal.
 The `webPlatform.tests.ts` file contains a blacklist of tests that don't currently run due to missing features.